evanfrang/evanfrangipane.github.io/physics.md

 ---

 You can find my physics papers here: [INSPIRE][inspire].

-Or click on the images I created for my research to go to the arxiv open access versions.
+Or click on the images to go to the arxiv open access versions.

 ## Primordial Black Holes
 PBH fraction of dark matter estimated for our novel analysis outlined in: